-The tablets must be taken every day at about the same time, if necessary, with a little liquid in the order shown on the blister pack.
-One tablet is to be taken daily for 28 consecutive days.
-Each subsequent pack is started the day after the last tablet of the previous pack.
-Withdrawal bleeding usually starts on day 2-3 after starting the placebo tablets (last row) and may not have finished before the next pack is started.
+Tablets must be taken in the order directed on the package, at about the same time every day, with some liquid if needed.
+One tablet is taken daily for 28 days.
+Each subsequent pack is started the day after the last intake of the previous pack.

+A withdrawal bleed usually starts on day 2 to 3 after starting placebo tablets (white tablets in the last row) and may not be finished before the next pack is started.

-4.2.2 How to start Yastra
+4.2.1 How to start drospirenone/ethinylestradiol